Parcours Locomotive: Encouraging Stroke Patients to Move and Recover

 Originally from Switzerland, the project manager, Dr. Céline Odier, was inspired by nature trails that are offered to patients in her home to develop the Parcours locomotive with physiotherapist Marie-Andrée Desjardins, researcher Line Beaudet, the clinical nurse Judlène Joltéus and a few patient partners.

 “We had this idea of doing exercises, then maybe training, in any case to make the patients move in a little more organized way, she said.
-We thought it could be a good way to get (the patients) out, to get them moving, to talk with other people and therefore also to stimulate them cognitively, then it’s all that a bit put together which led to the Locomotive Route.”
+We thought it might be a good way to get (the patients) out, to get them moving, to talk with other people and therefore also to stimulate them cognitively, then it’s all that a bit put together which led to the Locomotive Route.”

 It is not unusual during a hospitalization to see a patient withdraw into himself and become a little less active, said Dr. Odier.
-Data even shows that up to 75% of patients are inactive ― both physically and cognitively ― after a stroke, even if they are in a rehabilitation center.
+Data even shows that up to 75% of patients are inactive ― both physically and cognitively ― following a stroke, even if they are in a rehabilitation center.
 Bedridden in their room, they wait for time to pass or watch television.

 However, physical activity and the simple act of interacting with other people are crucial to rehabilitation.